TheTinHat/MaskMyPy/README.md

 from maskmypy import Donut

 donutmask = Donut(
-    sensitive_gdf=sensitive_gdf, # Name of the sensitive geodataframe max_distance=250, # The maximum possible distance that points are displaced donut_ratio=0.1, # The ratio used to define the minimum distance points are displaced distribution='uniform', # The distribution to use when displacing points.
+    sensitive=sensitive, # Name of the sensitive geodataframe max_distance=250, # The maximum possible distance that points are displaced donut_ratio=0.1, # The ratio used to define the minimum distance points are displaced distribution='uniform', # The distribution to use when displacing points.
 Other options include 'gaussian' and 'areal'.
-'Areal' distribution means points are more likely to be displaced further within the range. container_gdf=container_gdf) # Optional, a geodataframe used to ensure that points do not leave a particular area.
+'Areal' distribution means points are more likely to be displaced further within the range. container=container) # Optional, a geodataframe used to ensure that points do not leave a particular area.

 donutmask.execute()

-masked_gdf = donutmask.masked
+masked = donutmask.masked
 ```

-To perform full donut geomasking (i.e. using census data and a target k-anonymity range rather than distance range) with a maximum k-anonymity of 1000 and minimum of 200, and a census geodataframe called population_gdf, the code would appear as follows:
+To perform full donut geomasking (i.e. using census data and a target k-anonymity range rather than distance range) with a maximum k-anonymity of 1000 and minimum of 200, and a census geodataframe called population, the code would appear as follows:

 ```
 from maskmypy import Donut_MaxK

 donutmask = Donut_MaxK(
-    sensitive_gdf, # Name of the sensitive geodataframe population_gdf=population_gdf, # Name of the census geodataframe population_column='pop', # Name of the column containing the population field max_k_anonymity=1000, # The maximum possible k-anonymity value donut_ratio=0.2, # The ratio used to define the minimum possible k-anonymity value. distribution='uniform', # The distribution to use when displacing points.
+    sensitive, # Name of the sensitive geodataframe population=population, # Name of the census geodataframe population_column='pop', # Name of the column containing the population field max_k_anonymity=1000, # The maximum possible k-anonymity value donut_ratio=0.2, # The ratio used to define the minimum possible k-anonymity value. distribution='uniform', # The distribution to use when displacing points.
 Other options include 'gaussian' and 'areal'.
-'Areal' distribution means points are more likely to be displaced further within the range. container_gdf=container_gdf) # Optional, a geodataframe used to ensure that points do not leave a particular area.
+'Areal' distribution means points are more likely to be displaced further within the range. container=container) # Optional, a geodataframe used to ensure that points do not leave a particular area.

 donutmask.execute()

-masked_gdf = donutmask.masked
+masked = donutmask.masked
 ```